 We all have a favorite local restaurant.
 You might visit this place almost weekly or you may save this place for special occasions.
 Typically, the restaurant is owned and managed by someone who greets you at the door.
 They’ll visit your table during the meal, ask about your family and genuinely welcome you like an old friend.
+Also the favorite restaurant always uses the best ingredients and utensils to make the best quality food.

 During high school I worked as a greeter in a restaurant and ushered customers to their table.
 (I was never much of a cook.)
 I had the opportunity to observe first-hand how the owner and customer interacted.
 I came to learn early on that owning a restaurant is a tough way to make a living.
 There are so many things that can go wrong.